Published on September 26th, 2019 | by Ruben0

 Both wines are made with must from 56 ha of vineyards in Macharnudo Alto, fermented with indigenous yeasts in old oak casks instead of temperature-controlled stainless steel like all other sherry producers nowadays.
 They fill around 200-300 casks per year, giving them a large array of slightly different wines.
 Once fortified to 15% and aged under flor for at least one year, the casks are all tested and enter the solera of either the Fino Inocente or the Amontillado Tio Diego.
 Mind that one is not exactly a longer aged version of the other, they are separate wines, made from the same must.

-Both parallel solera systems have a similar set-up (10 criaderas + solera row) but the rotation is different: while the Fino is bottled twice a year (and refreshed with new sobretabla) the Amontillado is only bottled once a year by the end of autumn.
+Both parallel solera systems have a similar set-up (10 criaderas + solera row) but the rotation is different: while the Fino is bottled twice a year (spring and autumn) and refreshed with new sobretabla, the Amontillado is only bottled once a year by the end of autumn.
 Slower rotation results in a higher average age: while Inocente is 10 years old upon bottling, Tio Diego is around 18 years.

 As a side note, specific casks from both soleras are taken apart and are used to feed yet another solera of the Palo Cortado Viejo CP.
 Three wines with a unique character, all from the same must.
 The whole system is made clear in this scheme from Julian Jeff’s Sherry book.